Polistes annularis: Dominance hierarchy

-Dominant females chew on or attach other colony members to demonstrate power, and this higher caste has a propensity for "tail-wagging" and checking cells as compared to the lower ranked workers, similar to behavior in Polistes dominula.
+Dominant females chew on or attack other colony members to demonstrate power, and this higher caste has a propensity for "tail-wagging" and checking cells as compared to the lower ranked workers, similar to behavior in Polistes dominula.
 A female on the nest will engage the arrival of a wasp from another colony with her antennae, and the clash may last for several minutes and even escalate into grappling.
 Many of these behaviors are the result of high reproductive competition between females.

 The reproductive females, or queens, usually lay the highest percentage of eggs though may occasionally allow subordinates to do so as well.
 The queens are more active on larger and newer nests.
 Despite the hierarchy and its dependence on queen size, larger queens do not necessarily inhibit egg laying by subordinates better than smaller queens.
 However, queens do develop far larger and more developed ovaries than their subordinates, and often have more mature eggs within.

 Much of this dominance hierarchy in P. annularis is dependent on dry weight, residue weight, wing length, and fat content.
 Thus, females from different nests exhibit greater variation in these factors, while females originating from the same natal nest exhibit greater similarity.
 In atypical cases, the queen may be smaller in terms of these factors than some of the workers on the nest.
 Generally, wasps that are heavier and have higher fat content have greater ovarian development, with dry weight correlating more heavily with ovarian development than any other parameter.
 These trends in ovarian development has also been correlated with dominance hierarchy in members of other subgenera, including Polistes gallicus of the subgenus Polistes (Polistes) and Polistes metricus of the subgenus Polistes (Fuscopolistes).